mariiam758/auto-citation/README.md

 ### 4. Use the Interface

-Select an article from the dropdown.
+Select an article from the dropdown Or upload a new article text file

 Click buttons in order: